Mohammad-Ghouse-virtuoso/cookie-gallery/README.md

 Start both the frontend and backend servers with a single command from the root directory:

 Note: Procuring credentials from Razorpay is mandatory to run.

-Signin with number +91 8080569613 OTP: 158363.